-For example.
-Prayer is important in many traditions.
+For example, prayer is important in many traditions.
 People are taught it has the power to heal.
-But if a parent tries to heal a child through prayer instead of medicine, and if that effort fails, they might reasonably be put in jail.
-If a medical provider fails, it’s a tragedy, but not a scandal.
-As a society, we hold that prayer is nice but medicine is real, and when the shit hits the fan, you have a societal obligation to make a real effort to save your child.
+But if a parent attempts to heal a child by prayer instead of medicine, and if that effort fails, they might reasonably be put in jail.
+If a medical provider fails to save a life, it's a tragedy, perhaps a malpractice lawsuit, but not a scandal on the level of a botched faith healing.
+This is because, as a society, we hold that prayer is nice but medicine is real, and when the shit hits the fan, you have a societal obligation to make a real effort to save your child.

 If religion isn't real — if its claims aren't actually true — what is it worth?

-Having hatched, we cannot return.
-We know more of the material reasons behind things than we ever have before, and while this in no way diminishes the stirring of thunder or the force of love, it does compromise one’s ability to believe in the literal reality of a River Styx.
+Thanks to modern scientific inquiry, we now know more of the material reasons behind things than we have before, and while this in no way diminishes the stirring of thunder or the force of love, it does compromise one's ability to believe in the literal reality of a River Styx.

 It's interesting that science hasn't erased our religious needs.
 In fact, there are some who've invited it to step into religion's shoes and answer those needs itself.